- Find a Trail

 The Clovis Old Town Trail begins near Fresno Yosemite International Airport on the southern edge of Clovis and continues north along Clovis Avenue.
 The trail skirts many residential and commercial areas, with easy access along the entire length.
 Shopping centers along Clovis Avenue, Shaw Avenue, Nees Avenue and Willow Avenue offer a variety of restaurants for convenient mid-trip meals.

-A highlight along the Clovis Old Town Trail is historic Old Town Clovis itself—the trail's namesake—just west of the trail, between 4th and 5th Streets.
-The charming town center has been lovingly restored to an early 19th century appearance, and a historic train depot, relocated from its original home approximately 1 mile south in Tarpey, occupies a prime downtown site at 4th Street and Clovis Avenue.
+A highlight along the Clovis Old Town Trail is Old Town Clovis itself—the trail's namesake—just west of the trail, between 4th and 5th Streets.
+The charming town center has been lovingly restored to an early 19th-century appearance, and a historical train depot, relocated from its original home approximately 1 mile south in Tarpey, occupies a prime downtown site at 4th Street and Clovis Avenue.

 Additional highlights along the trail include the Clovis Rodeo Grounds, home to an annual April rodeo held since 1914, as well as Railroad Park on Peach Avenue and the connecting Dry Creek Trail at Minnewawa Avenue.